ahalekelly/ESPHome-Tuya-Ceiling-Light/README.md

 I bought a [Tuya 60W Ceiling Light](https://www.amazon.com/gp/product/B09HZG1Q9Y) because it was cheap and I ignored the reviews where many people had it fail on them.
 Sure enough, after a few months the light would no longer connect to WiFi and was constantly flashing off and on.
 But we can fix this with open source software!

 The brains of this light are a proprietary CB3S Tuya WiFi module, but it's pin compatible with the ESP-12 ESP8266 modules, so let's take control of our electronics.
 This PCB was marked YL.FR4.0257 V1.3 50W 433+WIFI, maybe this PCB is used in other Tuya lamps as well.

+I made a forum thread for this [here](https://community.home-assistant.io/t/tuya-ceiling-light-esphome-conversion/459260).

 ![IMG_20220909_190438](https://user-images.githubusercontent.com/7078138/189464848-77b0227e-ec99-4fa1-883b-bcd65986835d.jpg)

 ## Soldering